Terms & Conditions

 - The RTO, its trainers and assessors, or other staff members; or

-- Education agent/s representing the National Training College
+- Education agent/s representing the Skills Training College

-- A third-party providing services on behalf of National Training College; or
+- A third-party providing services on behalf of Skills Training College; or

 Grounds for Appeal